BIOSECURE-EU/parametra/README.md

 1. Download the [Excel template](https://github.com/BIOSECURE-EU/parametra/raw/refs/heads/main/data-raw/parametra_submission_template.xlsx)
 2. Fill out the Excel template with your parameter entries, using PARAMETRA database as a reference for proper formatting.
-3. Upload the file through [PARAMETRA submission form](https://ec.europa.eu/eusurvey/runner/parametra-submission)
+3. Upload the file through the [PARAMETRA submission form](https://ec.europa.eu/eusurvey/runner/parametra-submission)

 > All submissions will be reviewed by PARAMETRA administrators before being added to the database to ensure data quality and consistency.